cccbr/online-documents/content/docs/050-publication/index.md

 ## Publishing from Github

 CCCBR online documents are usually held in GitHub under the 'Central Council of Church Bellringers' Organisation - see [here](https://github.com/cccbr).
 A user will need permission to host a document within this Organisation.
-The responsibility for giving that permission is not currently clear - another case for a recognised 'Online Publishing Group'.
+The responsibility for giving that permission is not currently clear - another case for a recognised 'Online Publishing Group'?

 Setting up a repository is not difficult, although advice is recommended.
 Once set up, files can be uploaded from the user's device.
 But, again, advice is needed - GitHub has some tricks.

-When the repository is set up, it is fairly easy to navigate the files and folders and to edit the Markdown code if needed.
+When the repository is set up, it is fairly easy to navigate the files and folders and to edit the Markdown code withing GitHub.
 When the edit is complete, the user must 'Commit' the changed file - GitHub stores all changes.
 There is an option (recommended) to supply a brief reason for the change.

 A 'Commit' triggers an action to rebuild the published website, also held within GitHub.
 This is similar to the way the site is rebuilt with a local server, but there may be some minutes delay before that happens.